JDRanpariya/jdranpariya.github.io/src/library/books/shoe-dog.md

 section: "books"
 tags: ["inspirational", "purpose"]
 published: 2025-09-13            # Optional, when you read it or publication date
+lastUpdated: 2026-02-28            # Optional, when you read it or publication date
 layout: layouts/post.njk
 description: "This book is very dear to me, I never thought I would enjoy reading a memoire!"
 ---